 Infections in the Mother

 It’s important for physicians to monitor and detect maternal infections as soon as possible during pregnancy.
 If left untreated, infections such as rubella, herpes, varicella, and syphilis may lead to neonatal brain damage.
-Additionally, maternal preeclampsia has been associated with the risk of infant brain damage.

 Other types of maternal infections include: